zoeficken/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
 ---
 ## Overview of Project
 ### The purpose of this analysis was to analyze the theater outcomes based on launch date and the play outcomes based on goals.
+The main goal was to uncover trends within the data to draw conclusions.